zznicole/a_wonderful_world/README.md

 Javascript, TypeScript, React v19, Next v15, Tailwind CSS v4

+##### Test it out locally

-## While the project is under development, yet to be in production phase.
+While the project is under development, yet to be in production phase.
 You are welcome to check it out locally.
 Make sure you have all necessaries installed before running locally.

 First, run the development server: